eas342/tshirt/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Activate the astroconda environment
+- Activate the astroconda environment in bash
    :code:`conda activate astroconda`
 - Navigate to the :code:`tshirt` directory:
    :code:`cd tshirt`